-Mentored by six faculty pediatric orthopaedic surgeons, the Fellow will be exposed to extensive outpatient and inpatient care in the diagnosis and treatment of all musculoskeletal diseases of children.
+Mentored by six faculty pediatric orthopaedic surgeons, the fellow will be exposed to extensive outpatient and inpatient care in the diagnosis and treatment of all musculoskeletal diseases of children.
 Our scope of practice includes treatment and management of simple and complex fractures; pediatric and adolescent sports injuries; scoliosis and other spine deformities; neuromuscular disorders; congenital deformities of the hip, knee and foot; limb length discrepancies; congenital hand and upper extremity conditions; and bone tumors and infections.

-The program offers many educational and research opportunities.
 The Fellow will participate in educational lectures, grand rounds, monthly journal club, and bi-weekly case conferences.
 Clinical and basic science research opportunities are available and supported.
 The Fellow is encouraged to complete a research project acceptable for presentation at a national meeting.

 This fellowship is a one year program.
 Compensation is at a PGY- 6 level.
 The fellow is entitled to four weeks vacation (no vacation during two weeks at the start of the fellowship or two weeks at the end of the fellowship) and is entitled to attend one academic meeting for which expenses will be paid.